percona/pmm-doc/docs/dbaas/DBaaS_template.md

-# DatabaseCluster Templates
+# Database cluster Templates

 Database clusters can be created from templates using PMM.
-DatabaseCluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.
+Database cluster Template allows operators to customize Database Clusters based on their requirements, environments, or infrastructure.

 Examples